maximilien/skills-tickets/README.md

 2. `url_callback` set this to `http://localhost:4567/`
 3. `api_key` this is a unique key for you
 4. `api_secret` this is a unique secret key for you
-5. `sso_key` this another key you need to generate in your `UserVoice` installation it perdiodically expires, so you might have to re-generate it
+5. `sso_key` this another key you need to generate in your `UserVoice` installation and it perdiodically expires, so you might have to re-generate it
 6. `display_name` this is the name that will be used for suggestions and tickets you create with this CLI
 7. `email` this is the email you use to login to the `UserVoice` installation

 You will need to keep these and use them when invoking the CLI.
 You can either pass each key with each invokation using the corresponding option named by the key listed above.

 Or as a shortcut, you can create a `credentials.yml` file and add all your keys and info in there.
-Then you can pass all credentials using `--credentials=./credentials.yml`.
+Then you can pass all credentials at once using `--credentials=./credentials.yml`.

 Create your `./credentials.yml` file with a command as follows or with your favorite editor: